lkndl/ab12phylo/README.md

 conda install -c bioconda "blast>=2.9.0" raxml-ng gblocks mafft clustalo muscle
 ```

-This will require you to activate <your_python3_conda_env> anytime you want to run AB12PHYLO.
+This will require you to `conda activate <your_python3_conda_env>` anytime you want to run AB12PHYLO.
 Alternatively, installing BLAST+ and your preferred MSA tool will suffice and should be easy.

 Install AB12PHYLO and all its [dependencies](#dependencies) via `pip` or `pip3` to your regular python3: